Frequently Asked Questions - BUGS

 Havok: This generally covers issues with animation and some cases of collision.
 The ability to fix these types of issues relies on the state of external utilities such as Nifskope.
 Often times, even with appropriate tools, someone with the experience to know how to use them is required.
 Issues in this area may take a long time to get fixed.

-Interface: As a general rule, the Unofficial Patch Projects will not address interface issues due to the high probability of generating conflicts with both the official game updates and with other UI mods.
+Interface: As a general rule, the Unofficial Patch Project will not address interface issues due to the high probability of generating conflicts with both the official game updates and with other UI mods.
 We strongly advise you to take advantage of SkyUI to resolve most of the issues with the PC UI.
 That said, if a strong enough case can be made that the unofficial patches should address the issue, knowledge of Flash and Scaleform will be required to fix the problem.

 Items: This covers all manner of objects the player can pick up and possess: Weapons, armors, ore, plants, cups, plates, ingredients, etc. This covers the BASE objects.
 That is, the records the game uses to generate the actual items you see in the world.
 The CK can fix nearly all issues associated with items.

 Locations: Generally covers things like cells, navmeshes, landscape, interior data, and other forms of world data.
 The CK can fix nearly all issues associated with locations.
+We will not make any changes that require the editing of landscape data due to the high potential for conflicts.

 Magic: Anything to do with magic, shouts, powers, spells, or their underlying effects.
 The CK is generally able to fix most issues involving magic.